system76/docs/_articles/restore.md

 System76 computers use a standard Ubuntu installation disc and the System76 Driver to fully restore your system to factory settings.

-*<small>On our second generation Oryx (oryp2), there is a firmware bug that prevents the trackpad from working until the System76 driver is installed.
-Please use an external mouse for the initial install steps and until the driver is installed.</small>
+\*On our second generation Oryx (oryp2), there is a firmware bug that prevents the trackpad from working until the System76 driver is installed.
+Please use an external mouse for the initial install steps and until the driver is installed.

 ### Important Note!